Kaho Naa... Pyaar Hai: Soundtrack

-The film's soundtrack was composed by Rajesh Roshan, with lyrics written by Ibrahim Ashk, Saawan Kumar Tak, and Vijay Akela.
-The album features playback vocals by Udit Narayan, Alka Yagnik, Lucky Ali, Kumar Sanu, Babul Supriyo, and Asha Bhosle.
-In the film, different singers were used to represent the two male characters: Narayan and Sanu primarily lent their voices to the character of Rohit in the first half, while Ali and Supriyo provided vocals for Raj in the second half.
-The dance sequences were choreographed by Farah Khan.
+The film's music was composed by Rajesh Roshan with lyrics by Ibrahim Ashk, Saawan Kumar Tak and Vijay Akela.
+Most of the songs were sung by Lucky Ali, Udit Narayan and Alka Yagnik meanwhile Kumar Sanu, Babul Supriyo and Asha Bhosle too having singles with Narayan and Sanu singing distinctively for character Rohit in first half of the film while Ali and Supriyo singing distinctively for character Raj in second half.
+The dancing sequences were choreographed by Farah Khan.
+The songs "Chand Sitare" and most notably, "Dil Ne Dil Ko Pukara" are inspired by the song Voices by Vangelis, with the latter song having that tune playing throughout the song.
+The film's soundtrack album sold about 8.5 to 10 million units becoming one of its decades best selling Bollywood soundtrack of all time.

-Two of the songs from the film, "Chand Sitare" and "Dil Ne Dil Ko Pukara," were noted for their musical similarities to the track "Voices" by Greek composer Vangelis.
-The instrumental motif from "Voices" is particularly evident throughout "Dil Ne Dil Ko Pukara."

-The soundtrack achieved massive commercial success, with estimates suggesting it sold between 8.5 and 10 million units.
-It was one of the best-selling Bollywood soundtracks of the 2000s and contributed significantly to the film’s popularity.